DenchiSoft/VTubeStudio/README.md

 }
 ```

-## Get the value for all Live2D parameters in the current model:
+## Get the value for all Live2D parameters in the current model

 This will return an error if no model is loaded.